bifravst/bifravst/README.md

 - _How do devices send data into the cloud?_
 - _How can the data be sent to the devices?_
 - _How can users and other services interact with the devices?_
-- \_How can you update the application firmware of your devices while they are
-- deployed in the field?\_
+- _How can you update the application firmware of your devices while they are deployed in the field?_
-- \_How can you develop an IIoT product that maximizes battery life, minimizes
-- data usage, and handles unreliable connectivity gracefully\_?
+- _How can you develop a cellular IoT product that maximizes battery life, minimizes data usage, and handles unreliable connectivity gracefully?_

 _Bifravst_ is licensed under the [3-clause BSD license](./LICENSE) (software)
 and the